MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

     | ------------------------------ | ----- | -------------- |
     | column encryption enclave type | 1     | 1              |

-## Provision Enclave-enabled Keys
+## Provision enclave-enabled keys

 Prerequisites:

-  - Before provisioning the keys, you need to create your database (for example, by restoring it from a backup file) on the SQL Server instance with the secure enclave loaded.
+Before provisioning keys, you need to create your database (for example, by restoring it from a backup file) on the SQL Server instance with the secure enclave loaded.

-The introduction of enclave-enabled keys does not fundamentally change key provisioning (and, more broadly, key management) workflows for Always Encrypted, which are documented here:[https://docs.microsoft.com/sql/relational-databases/security/encryption/overview-of-key-management-for-always-encrypted](https://docs.microsoft.com/sql/relational-databases/security/encryption/overview-of-key-management-for-always-encrypted).

-The only change is in the column master key provisioning workflow.
-When you provision a column master key, using an Always Encrypted key provisioning tool (PowerShell), you can mark the key as enclave-enabled (by default, column master keys, are not enclave-enabled).
-When you specify the new column master key is to be enclave-enabled, the tool:
+The introduction of enclave-enabled keys does not fundamentally change the [key provisioning and key management workflows for Always Encrypted](overview-of-key-management-for-always-encrypted.md).
+The only change is in the column master key provisioning workflow, where you can now mark the key as enclave-enabled (by default, column master keys, are not enclave-enabled).
+When you specify the new column master key is to be enclave-enabled, a couple things happen:

-  - Sets the ENCLAVE\_COMPUTATIONS property in the column master key metadata in the database.
+- Sets the **ENCLAVE_COMPUTATIONS** property in the column master key metadata in the database.

-  - Digitally signs column master key property values (including the setting of ENCLAVE\_COMPUTATIONS).
+- Digitally signs column master key property values (including the setting of **ENCLAVE_COMPUTATIONS**).
 The tool adds the signature, which is produced using the actual column master key, to the metadata.
-The purpose of the signature is to prevent malicious DBAs and computer admins from tampering with the ENCLAVE\_COMPUTATIONS setting.
+The purpose of the signature is to prevent malicious DBAs and computer admins from tampering with the **ENCLAVE_COMPUTATIONS** setting.
 The SQL client drivers verify the signatures before allowing the enclave use.
 This provides security administrators with control over which column data can be computed inside the enclave.

-The ENCLAVE\_COMPUTATIONS property of a column master key is immutable – you cannot change it after the key has been provisioned.
-You can, however, replace the column master key with a new key that has a different value of the ENCLAVE\_COMPUTATIONS property than the original key, via a process called a column master key rotation, which is discussed in a later section.
+The **ENCLAVE_COMPUTATIONS** property of a column master key is immutable – you cannot change it after the key has been provisioned.
+You can, however, replace the column master key with a new key that has a different value of the **ENCLAVE_COMPUTATIONS** property than the original key, via a process called a column master key rotation, which is discussed in a later section.

 To provision an enclave-enabled column encryption key, you just need to make sure that the column master key, encrypting the column encryption key, is enclave-enabled.